 - 1 Where Council is duly exercising one of the following planning functions: - a.
 Preparation of a planning proposal; - b.
-Processing and determination of a development application or the modification of a development consent;
+Processing and determination of a development application or the modification of a development consent; - c.

-- c.
 Processing and determination of an application for a complying development certificate; and - d.
-Furnishing of advice in a certificate under section 149; or - 2 Where Council is: - a.
+Furnishing of advice in a certificate under section 10.7; or - 2 Where Council is: - a.
 Investigating or remedying illegal land filling; or - b.
-Administering the Protection of the Environment (Underground Petroleum Storage System) Regulation 2012.
+Administering the Protection of the Environment Operations (Underground Petroleum Storage Systems) Regulation 2019.

-Note: the functions described in paragraph 2 above are not 'planning functions' to which Council is afforded protection from liability under section 145B of the EP&A Act.
+Note: the functions described in paragraph 2 above are not 'planning functions' to which Council is afforded protection from liability under Schedule 6 of the EP&A Act.